List of criminal organizations in comics

 The villainous or shadowy group and or organization is a long-standing trope in adventure fiction, from Professor Moriarty's band of villains, to the sinister Mole Men that bedeviled Superman in his 1951 television show.
-This page will attempt to provide a somewhat complete list and history of the many criminal and terrorist organizations present in comic books.
+An incomplete list and history of the many criminal and terrorist organizations present in comic books is as follows:

 Dark Horse Comics

 Individual Eleven

 The Individual Eleven (or Particularist Eleven) is a fictional terrorist group dealt with by Public Security Section 9 from the Ghost in the Shell manga series.
 The Individual Eleven's motive for terror is an essay also entitled "The Individual Eleven", which was, in reality, a fake essay implanted with a computer virus that infected everyone who read it.
 The virus itself does not cause the members of the Individual Eleven to commit their acts of terror, it is their own political views which cause them to do so.
 The virus only seems to make them unwilling martyrs.